Frequently Asked Questions

 What paperwork do I need to complete?
 Back to Top

-Students must complete either the New Hire Packet or Rehire Packet depending on if they are a new or returning student.
+Students must complete either the New Hire Packet, Rehire Packet, or GEI Packet depending on the type of student.
 All forms must be completed before you can receive a paycheck.
 All students must enroll in direct deposit.

 How and when will I be paid?
 Back to Top

 Student workers are paid on a monthly basis (except during the summer) at an hourly rate.
 They receive a pay stub for all hours worked, since pay is directly deposited into designated accounts.
 Time cards received after the first day of the month will be processed for payment the following month.
-Each student's supervisor must sign the time card.
+Each student's supervisor must approve their timesheet.

 How many hours am I allowed to work?
 Back to Top